orsetii/Elea/README.md

 ### Rigid body Dynamics
 *WE ARE HERE!!*
-- Mass
+- Mass - Done we just have a static kg
-- Center of Mass
+- Center of Mass - Done we this is a fixed point, the centroid!
 - Moment of intertia
 - Linear and Angular Momentum
 - Forces
-- Torques
+- Torques - type is there but parked for now.
+Will do this last in this section

 By the end of this, we have a basic physics object we can move and rotate in 3d space.